-If awarded funding, as part of managing your project and budgets, you will be required to monitor your income and expenditure throughout and report back on this half-way through your programme, and at the end.
-We need to see your costs compared to the budget information presented when you applied, so you will be expected to record this information throughout the project.
+If awarded funding, as part of managing your project and budgets, you will be required to monitor your income and expenditure throughout and report back on this in the End of Project Monitoring form at the end.
+We need to see your final costs compared to the budget information presented when you applied, so you will be expected to record this information throughout the project.